Ultimate Guide to Kauai

 Famous Places on Kauai

-With chiseled mountains, thundering waterfalls, and dreamy beaches, you will undoubtedly have an experience of a lifetime when traveling to this tropical gem.
+With chiseled mountains, thundering waterfalls, and dreamy beaches, Kauai is a captivating destination.
 One of our favorite parts of the island is the incredible Na Pali coast, which runs along the Northwest side of the island.

 The North Shore

 The North Shore of Kauai encompasses the areas of Kilauea, PrincevilleHanalei, and Haena.
-In the winter, this area receives more rainfall than other areas of the island, but don’t let this deter you from visiting as they don’t last long and the rain Lens to flowing waterfalls.
+In the winter, this area receives more rainfall than other areas of the island, but don't let this deter you from visiting as they don't last long, and the rain results in flowing waterfalls.
 A well-known area, the north shore attracts many celebrities and surfers and is home to the world-famous surfing champion Andy Irons.

 Na Pali Coast

-Locals tip: be sure to check the weather and ocean conditions before going on any tours.
-If you’re working with the tour guide they should help advise you on the best times of the year and should let you know well in advance if the weather or ocean are not cooperating.
+Kauai Tip: be sure to check the weather and ocean conditions before going on any tours.
+Your tour guide will advise you on the best times of the year to visit certain spots and let you know well in advance if the weather or ocean are an issue.

 Kalalau Trail

-Winding along the famous Kauai Cliffs, you will find some of the most pristine hiking trails along the famous Kalalau trail.
-This path is the best way to get down to earth and get back in touch with the elements.
-The entire trail is 22 miles round trip and is a steep, rough hike with some eroded areas that can be dangerous.
-Whether you decide to do the entire trailing one day, or choose one of the three major sections (Ke’e Beach to Hanakapi’ai Beach, Hanakapi’ai Beach to Kalalau Valley).
-You can also bring camping gear and enjoy sleeping under the bright Hawaiian sky.
+The entire trail is 22-miles round trip, and is a steep, rough walk with some eroded areas that can be dangerous.
+Whether you decide to do the entire trailing one day or choose one of the three major sections (Ke'e Beach to Hanakapi'ai Beach, Hanakapi'ai Beach to Kalalau Valley).
+You can also bring camping gear and enjoy sleeping under the Hawaiian moon.

-Locals Tip: this trail is very rugged, and it’s not always easy and safe for everyone.
-You also need a permit if you are traveling beyond Hanakapi’ai.
+Kauai Tip: this trail is rugged, so it is not always easy and safe for everyone.
+You also need a permit if you are traveling beyond Hanakapi'ai.
 Be sure to check with local guides and services to ensure optimal conditions.
-In the winter, trails can become flooded and streams can become impossible.
-People have become seriously injured an even drowned.
+In the winter, trails can become flooded and streams impossible to traverse; people have become seriously injured an even drowned.

-Hanakapi’ai Falls is the highlight of this trip, which pours 300 feet into a large pool that is mellow enough for swimming.
-A picturesque Hawaiian adventure, you don’t want to miss out on this classic hiking trail.
+Hanakapi'ai Falls is the highlight of this trip, which plunges 300 feet into a large pool that is calm enough for swimming.
+A picturesque Hawaiian adventure, you want to take advantage of this classic hiking trail.

 Ha'ena State Park

-Sculpted from the narrow, lava rich coastline, this gorgeous 230-acre park is bursting with stirring beauty that is both mysterious and magnificent.
-This park is home of to a 1280-foot cliff, which earned the name “Bali Hai,” from the movie South Pacific.
-The real name, Makana, is Hawaiian for ‘gift’ and it’s easy to see why.
+Sculpted from the narrow, lava rich coastline, this gorgeous 230-acre park has a stirring beauty.
+Ha'ena State Park is home of to a 1280-foot cliff, which earned the name "Bali Hai," from the movie South Pacific.
+The real name, Makana, is Hawaiian for 'gift.'

-You can enjoy jaw-dropping sunsets at Ke’e Beach on the north shore.
-This is known as a spiritual spot; where ancient Hawaiians would come to practice hula.
-Today, the summertime offers a refreshing dip to beachgoers and hikers.
-There have been some changes to access to Ha'ena State Park since the floods that ravaged the area in 2018.
+You will enjoy jaw-dropping sunsets at Ke'e Beach on the north shore.
+Ke'e Beach has spiritual significance as a place where ancient Hawaiians came to practice hula.
+Today, the beach offers a refreshing dip to beachgoers and hikers.
+There are new rules regarding acecess of Ha'ena State Park since the floods that impacted the area in 2018.

 Hanalei Bay

-Hanalei Bay is the soul of North Shore of Kauai where you can experience the pristine bay, take yoga classes, shop at local organic grocers, tour beachy boutiques, sample to-die-for plate lunches, hop into a dive bar and catch some of the world’s best surf breaks all in one place.
-We have a few private and oceanfront villas located directly on the Bay, boasting one of the most perfect locations on the island.
+Hanalei Bay is the soul of Kauai's North Shore, where you can experience the pristine waters, take yoga classes, shop at local organic grocers, tour beachy boutiques, sample yummy plate lunches, hop into a dive bar and catch a wave all in one day!
+We have a few private, oceanfront villas located directly on the Bay, offering easy access to the all the fun.

-Best toured barefoot, the beautiful cream-colored sand will invite you to relax and enjoy the magnificent turquoise water and surrounding Jade Mountain views.
-Featured in the movie” The Descendants,” this famous bay offers sunbathing, swimming and snorkeling when the conditions are good, stand-up paddle boarding, kayaking, bodyboarding and surfing.
-The summertime offers the comments conditions, almost making it difficult to distinguish between sky and sea.
-The winter months offer perfect waves, the perfect destination for expert riders.
+The beautiful cream-colored sand invites you to relax and enjoy the magnificent turquoise water and surrounding Jade Mountain views.
+Featured in the movie" The Descendants," this famous bay offers sunbathing, swimming, and snorkeling - when the conditions are good, stand-up paddle boarding, kayaking, bodyboarding, and surfing.
+The summertime has the calmest conditions, with glassy conditions almost making it difficult to distinguish between sky and sea.
+The winter months offer waves that draw many surfers.

-Hanalei Town is a tiny destination packed full of fun opportunities.
-Shop for stylish beach gear and traditional treasures, take a yoga class, snack on sushi, or catch some waves!
+Hanalei Town is an adorable town pucked with lots of restaurants, boutiques and local shops offering stylish beach gear, traditional crafts, yoga classes, and sushi!
 The Hanalei Bread Company is definitely our favorite spot to grab a coffee and a pastry, before renting beach gear and heading to Hanalei Bay.

 Waimea Canyon - the "Grand Canyon of the Pacific"

-The place where cell phones don’t work and the imagination can run wild, this area is known as the Grand Canyon of the Pacific.
-Waimea Canyon was formed when Kauai’s volcano, Wai’ale’ale slumped along an ancient fault line.
+Known as the Grand Canyon of the Pacific, Waimea Canyon was formed when Kauai's volcano, Wai'ale'ale, slumped along an ancient fault line.
 The horizontal patterns along the canyon walls represent continuous volcanic corruption.
 The red colors indicate where water has percolated through the rocks, creating mineral rust from the iron.
-Waimea River flows through the canyon and is Kauai’s longest River.
+The Waimea River flows through the Canyon and is Kauai's longest River.

-There’s nothing like the local food found at a potluck, Baby Luau, or beach party, but if you don’t have time to make new friends and win an invitation, you’ll easily find a spot worthy of your attendance.
+There's nothing like the local food found at a potluck, Luau, or beach party, but if you don't have time to make new friends and win an invitation, you'll easily find a spot offering local treats.

-Great local food is easy to come by and there are countless low-key spots around the island.
+Great "local food" is easy to come by and there are countless low-key spots around the island.
 These eats are often inexpensive, and portions are usually generous.
-Expect to find plenty of meat, rice is standard, and the local favorite is poke (pictured above).
-The cultural diversity of this Island is reflected in its restaurants, where you can find Chinese, Korean, Japanese, Thai, Mexican, Italian, Vietnamese, and of course local Hawaiian specialties.
+Expect to find plenty of meat, rice is standard, and even fresh poke (pictured above).
+The cultural diversity of the Island is reflected in its restaurants, where you can find Chinese, Korean, Japanese, Thai, Mexican, Italian, Vietnamese, and of course local Hawaiian specialties.

-Picky eaters can always find American fare such as burgers, pizza, sandwiches, and pasta at the latest restaurants.
-However, we highly suggest tapping into your inner adventurous spirit and tasting del-icio-us homemade Hawaiian cuisine for yourself!
+Staple American fare such as burgers, pizza, sandwiches, and pasta are also easily found.
+However, we highly suggest tapping into your inner culinary exploror and giving del-icio-us homemade Hawaiian cuisine a go!

 Beautiful Kauai Beaches